OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 </div>

 ## 🐁 What is Tunnel Rat?
 Tunnel Rat is a [Hak5 Pineapple Pager](https://shop.hak5.org/products/pager) payload designed to allow an attacker remote access to a target `wpa2-psk` network via SSH reverse tunneling to a virtual private server (VPS) being used as a Command and Control (C2) server.
-The payload assumes that the target network credentials are *not* known and manages techniques to allow network handshake packet capture (PCAP) files to be grabbed for the attacker to crack; allowing the Pager on the target network.
-The idea behind development of the payload is to allow a Pager to be implanted in a target environment and left to be accessed remotely.
+The payload assumes that the target network credentials are *not* known and manages techniques to allow network handshake packet capture (PCAP) files to be grabbed for the attacker to crack; allowing the pager on the target network.
+The idea behind development of the payload is to allow a pager to be implanted in a target environment and left to be accessed remotely for network exploitation.

 ## 🔄 Payload Workflow
 **1.** User is prompted for the target `wpa2-psk` network SSID.